BSBI Annual Summer Meeting, Melrose Roxburghshire 10th – 13th July 2020recording training beginners

 A wide range of activities will be on offer to suit all interests ranging from tutorials for beginners and improvers on groups such as grasses, sedges, rushes and pondweeds; several expert-lead field trips to classic local botanical sites and opportunities to enjoy some botanical recording in small groups.

-We plan to use the Waverley Castle Hotel in Melrose as a base and we will have a short local field trip on the Friday morning before a simple lunch at the hotel at 1pm followed by an afternoon field trip and three further days of field meetings.
+We plan to use the Waverley Castle Hotel in Melrose as a base and we will have short local excursions on the Friday morning before a simple lunch at the hotel at 1pm followed by afternoon field trips and three further days of field meetings.
 So, you can make the weekend 2.5, 3 or 4 days long.
 There will be after-dinner talks and activities.
-The Waverley Castle Hotel does a great three-night DB&B deal but has a limited number of single rooms.
-Alternatively, share a twin with a friend, or there are plenty other hotels, guest houses and B&Bs in the area.

 Note that all accommodation should be booked directly with providers.

 Numbers will be limited and there will be a small flat rate charge to cover costs.
-On-line booking is recommended and will open soon on the Summer Meeting webpage.
+Book now on the Summer Meeting webpage.